alexander-chan/Data-LA-Repo-/README.md

 # Data-LA-Repo-

-Private Repo for Data LA Project
+Private Repo for Data LA Project. *For members of UCLA Statistics Only.*

 We will do all our edits here together so that we can present the final product that is polished.